 Respect of Privacy - Allow Scouts, fellow leaders and staff appropriate levels of privacy.
 Give them private space for showering, changing and using the bathroom.
 Only intrude on privacy when health & safety demand it.
-DO NOT TAKE YOUR SON INTO THE ADULT SHOWERHOUSE.
+DO NOT TAKE YOUR CHILD INTO THE ADULT SHOWERHOUSE.

-Separate Accommodations - Adults may only stay with adults or their own son.
-Boys should tent with another boy or their own parent.
+Separate Accommodations - Adults may only stay with adults or their own child.
+Scouts should only tent with a child of the same gender within two years of their age, or family members.

 Constructive Discipline - All discipline must be guided by the values, aims and methods of Scouting and be used to develop the future potential of Scouts in a positive manner.
-Full required training is available online at www.myscouting.org.
+Full required training is available online at my.scouting.org.